Jonny Kim: Expedition 72/73

 The Expedition 72/73 crew—Kim, Sergey Ryzhikov, and Alexey Zubritsky—launched from the Baikonur Cosmodrome, aboard the Soyuz MS-27 spacecraft, on 8 April 2025 at 05:47 UTC; they docked with Prichal three hours and ten minutes later.
 Kim was tasked to "conduct scientific research in technology development, Earth science, biology, human research, and more."
+He returned to Earth on 9 December 2025, southeast of Jezkazgan, Kazakhstan.

+Retirement

+Kim stepped down from his position at NASA on 27 August 2026 to return to active duty to finish out the remainder of his military career within naval aviation training.

+Personal life

+Kim is married and has three children.
+According to his NASA biography, his personal interests include outdoor activities, strength training, video games, and lifelong learning.

+In public statements ahead of and after his 2025 spaceflight, Kim has commented on the personal challenges of long-duration missions and time away from his family.

 Awards and decorations

-As of August 2023, Kim is known to have earned the following decorations.
+As of December 2025, Kim is known to have earned the following decorations.